KAITO-cell/KAITO-cell-MyOS/README.md

 #KAITO-cell-MyOS

-This is a my project for study OS.
+This is a my project for studying OS.

 #DEMO